compiled-i18n

 const greeting = _`Hello ${name} ${emoji}!`

-You will need to specify the translations for the key "Hello $1 $2!"
+This will look up the key "Hello $1 $2!"

-in the JSON files for the locales.
+in the locale JSON files.

 In your server code, you need to set the locale getter, which returns the locale that is needed for each translation.
 This differs per framework.
 For example, for Qwik: